plone/plone.app.mosaic/README.rst

 Frontend development
 --------------------

-Plone Mosaic requires javascript and css bundles, which are automatically build for Plone 5.x, but which must be manually build for Plone 4.3.x as
+Plone Mosaic requires javascript and css bundles, which must be manually updated for Plone 4.3.x with:
-follows:

 .. code:: bash